-OPHI and UNDP Massive Online Open Course (MOOC) ‘Designing a Multidimensional Poverty Index (MPI)’
+OPHI and UNDP Massive Online Open Course (MOOC) ‘Designing a Multidimensional Poverty Index (2022)’

 Eligibility: Open to all, aimed at anyone with an interest in multidimensional poverty measurement, including students, academics, technicians and policymakers.

 UNDP and OPHI are pleased to offer a free Massive Open Online Course (MOOC) on Designing a Multidimensional Poverty Index (MPI) in English, French, Spanish, Russian, and Arabic (thanks to our partners, ESCWA).
 This course draws on the handbook, “How to Build a National Multidimensional Poverty Index (MPI): Using the MPI to inform the SDGs,” launched by UNDP and OPHI in July 2019.